 McIntosh MTi100: the brand

-Founded in 1949 by Frank McIntosh, the American brand which is now based in Birmingham, New York took its first official steps into the hi-fi world with the 50W-1 power amplifier.
+Founded in 1949 by Frank McIntosh, the American brand which is now based in Binghamton, New York took its first official steps into the hi-fi world with the 50W-1 power amplifier.
 In 1969, after gaining a solid reputation due to the quality of its electronics, McIntosh was one of the brands to equip the Woodstock festival.
 During its 70 years of existence, the American brand has become one of the biggest names in the hi-fi industry thanks to products with exemplary build quality and unmatched performance.
 DAC amplifiers, power amplifiers, vacuum tube amplifiers, integrated amplifiers, media streamers, hi-fi turntables, hi-fi preamplifiers, A/V preamplifiers, McIntosh electronics are prized by audiophiles for their clear, natural and dynamic sound, as well as their ability to reproduce a vast and realistic soundstage.

 When it comes to turntables, the McIntosh MT10 flagship model is at the forefront.
 This ultra high-end model is a unique piece that stands out from the competition, both visually and in terms of sound.
 This 19kg belt-driven turntable features a colossal acrylic platter, an aluminum alloy (Duralumin) tonearm with ceramic and sapphire bearings, and an electronically controlled frictionless drive motor for uncompromised performance and perfect stability.
 The turntable range also includes the McIntosh MT5 high-end model.
 This simplified version of the MT10 inherits a large number of technologies from its older sibling, in particular the tonearm and motor.
 The acrylic platter, however, is thinner.
 The McIntosh MT2 turntable is the most affordable model offered by the American manufacturer.
 This belt drive model is pre-set for an easy and quick installation.
 The Duralumin tonearm and sapphire/ceramic bearing combination is also present.